 Some international patients combine low-cost egg donor programs with going on holidays.
 You might think that this is a stressful period and not a proper time to relax with your family on a sunny beach in Brazil, Spain or Greece?
 Well, it could be.
 So combining your infertility treatment with unforgettable holidays could bring not only financial benefit (read more about the most popular countries to undergo IVF with donor eggs) but also do good for your peace of mind.

 Another way to save money is to try the option of a shared donor egg program that can reduce the costs of IVF with donor eggs treatment even by 50%!
 Shared donor egg program means you will share the same donor with one or two couples.
 The pregnancy rates for this kind of procedure may be similar as in a standard IVF with donor eggs treatment (if you want to read more, go to the article 7 must know facts about success rates of IVF with donor eggs).
-You might also look for multiple cycle options with a money back guarantee IVF if your IVF procedure is unsuccessful.
-IVF centers offer 50%, 80% or oven 100% refund.
+You might also look for multiple cycle options – IVF refund guarantee if your IVF procedure is unsuccessful.
+IVF centres offer 50%, 80% or oven 100% refund.

 Don’t forget to check the refund policy!
 It is sometimes worth paying a bit more and be insured in case the infertility treatment does not go as planned, and you will get some money back.